Surrender the writing struggle: Let go to help the words flow

 Don’t think of becoming a starving artist.
 That mentality doesn’t serve you.
 It doesn’t help you write.
 Instead, it keeps you stuck in survival mode, thinking that if you start writing, you won’t have income, so you better not start.

 The truth is, writing your book isn’t just about the finished product or destination.
 It’s about the journey of becoming who you truly are.
 It’s about stepping into the identity of an author, a creator.
-When you align with that version of yourself, everything changes.
-You stop second-guessing.
+When you align with that version of yourself, you stop second-guessing.
 You stop making excuses.
 You make a decision and honor it.

 So don’t wait for permission.
 Don’t wait for the perfect time, idea, or financial scenario.
 Decide.